-We have entered into an employment agreement with Dr. Worland, our President and Chief Executive Officer.
-Pursuant to his agreement, Dr. Worland is entitled to an annual base salary and a target annual incentive bonus, in each case as established from time to time by the compensation committee of our Board.
+Prior to the consummation of the Business Combination, Old eFFECTOR entered into an employment agreement with Dr. Worland, our President and Chief Executive Officer.
+Pursuant to his agreement, Dr. Worland was entitled to an annual base salary and was eligible to receive a target annual incentive bonus of 35% of his base salary.

-Pursuant to his employment agreement, if Dr. Worland's employment is terminated by us without "cause" prior to a "change in control" or more than twelve months following a "change in control" (each as defined in his employment agreement), he will be entitled to: (1) continued payment of his base salary for a period of twelve months, and (2) payment of premiums for continued health benefits to him under COBRA for up to twelve months following his termination.
+Pursuant to his agreement, if Dr. Worland's employment was terminated by Old eFFECTOR without "cause" prior to a "change in control" or more than twelve months following a "change in control" (each as defined in his employment agreement), he was entitled to: (1) continued payment of his base salary for a period of six (6) months, and (2) payment of premiums for continued health benefits to him under COBRA for up to six (6) months following his termination.